KDE/documentation-develop-kde-org/content/docs/flatpak/publishing.md

 Release flatpaks differ from git flatpaks in some ways:

-You should prefer sources of type `archive` and link to the official release tarball of the software, which is usually present in https://download.kde.org.
+You should prefer sources of type `archive` and link to the official release tarball of the software, which is usually present in [download.kde.org](https://download.kde.org).
 It is preferable because it is made using our integrated tool, [releaseme](https://community.kde.org/ReleasingSoftware#Creating_a_Tarball), which includes translations in the tarball.
-You also need to specify its release `tag` as named on its repository, and its `sha256`, which can be found by clicking on "Details" to the right of the tarball in https://download.kde.org.
+You also need to specify its release `tag` as named on its repository, and its `sha256`, which can be found by clicking on "Details" to the right of the tarball on the [download.kde.org](https://download.kde.org) website.

-If the above is impossible (like on the rare case a module doesn't have a release yet), prefer sources of type `git` and specify its `commit` in order to ensure the software compiles in reproducible manner.
+If the above is impossible (like on the rare case a module doesn't have a release yet), prefer sources of type `git` and specify its `commit` in order to ensure the software compiles in a reproducible manner.

 There is generally no need for `desktop-file-name-suffix`.